 Camp Couchiching was officially established in 1946 however Camp Couchiching's property has hosted different summer camps since 1910.
 Our camp had its beginning during the 1930's when a group of individuals from the Anglican Young Peoples Association rented what would soon be our home from the neighboring facility, YMCA Geneva Park.
 In those days, groups slept in tents and the Camp was known as 'White House', named for the old farmhouse, which stood on the site of our current Towne Hall.
 Campers walked up to camp from the Longford Mills train station and their luggage was brought by horse cart.

 Over the years, Camp Couchiching has been used as a rental facility for a variety of groups and proudly boasts of an Outdoor Education Centre with a remarkable reputation for Excellence in Camping.
-In 2018, we anticipate welcoming over 5000 visitors through our gates.
+In 2018, we welcomed over 5,000 visitors through our gates.

 Camp Couchiching strives to evolve into one of the finest children's Camps in Canada.
 As an independent non for profit charitable organization, each years success brings waves of improvements and new additions to camp.
 A camp that strives to be the best, at the end of each summer we leave a very high standard in its wake.